blockbasenetwork/node/README.md

-    "MaxRatioToStake": 1.0, // The ratio of stake the node will stake in comparison to the minimum requested "MaxNumberOfSidechains":0, // The maximum number of sidechains the node will work on simultaneously "MaxGrowthPerMonthInMB":0, // The maximum growth in MB per month that all sidechains may contribute to "BBTValueAutoConfig": false // Activate automatic changes of BBT values based on changes on token value in USD (experimental feature)
+    "MaxRatioToStake": 1.0, // The ratio of stake the node will stake in comparison to the minimum requested "MaxNumberOfSidechains":0, // The maximum number of sidechains the node will work on simultaneously "MaxGrowthPerMonthInMB":0, // The maximum growth in MB per month that all sidechains may contribute to "BBTValueAutoConfig": false, // Activate automatic changes of BBT values based on changes on token value in USD (experimental feature)
+    "AutomaticExitRequest": false // If set to true, it will send an exit request automatically to chains that don't fit the automatic production criteria anymore
   }
 }
 ```